CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/README.md

 The list of meta-data field names used in the hMRI toolbox/MPM protocol versus what's available in BIDS specs are compared in this [`MPM_parameter_list.md`](https://github.com/CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/blob/master/MPM_parameter_list.md) file.
 Some are missing from the BIDS specs, especially relating to B1 maps.

-The resulting BIDS-ified dataset will eventually be published on the [BEP001 OSF platform](https://osf.io/k4bs5/).
+The resulting BIDS-ified dataset is available in the OSF [qMRI-BIDS example dataset](https://osf.io/k4bs5/), see the `ds-mpm` sub-folder.

 ## Scripts and bits of code